-A new core source, Fund Summary, has been added to the reports interface.
-This core source enables librarians to run easily a report on fund activity.
+A core source, Fund Summary, is available in the reports interface.
+This core source enables librarians to easily run a report on fund activity.
 Fields that are accessible in this interface include Remaining Balance, Total Allocated, Total Encumbered, and Total Spent.

-Edit a Fund
+Edit a fund